 - Auditor competency qualification as an annex to ISO 17021-1:2015.

-Full details are published as "EXCiPACT Certification Standards for Pharmaceutical Excipient Suppliers: Good Manufacturing Practices, Good Distribution Practices – Requirements for Auditor Competency and Third Party Audit Organisations Providing Certification of the Management System 2017" available either as a pocket-size booklet from email@example.com or by downloading here.
+Full details are published as "EXCiPACT Certification Standards for Pharmaceutical Excipient Suppliers: Good Manufacturing Practices, Good Distribution Practices – Requirements for Auditor Competency and Third Party Audit Organisations Providing Certification of the Management System 2017" available either as a pocket-size booklet from firstname.lastname@example.org or by downloading here.
+The Chinese version of the standards is available here.

 This publication updates the original 2012 version by alignment with recent changes in the ISO 9001, ISO 17021 and ISO 19011 standards.
 To view the 2012 version please click here.
 To view the changes in the EXCiPACT 2017 edition requirements from the 2012 Edition, please click here.